 Response time is how many minutes, hours, or days have passed from when a lead is assigned to a sales rep to when they log their first touchpoint.
 Lead response time is a critical metric for managing inbound leads.

-How managing lead response time improves Sales and Marketing alignment?
+How does managing lead response time improve sales and marketing alignment?

 Statistics tell us that a fast lead response time with a personalized message improves your chances of a successful reply.

-If your SDR team is responding to some leads in 5-minutes and others in 2+ days, chances are the ones getting responded to in 5-minutes are going to convert better – but is that because they are a good lead or because you caught them while they were hot?
+If your SDR team is responding to some leads in 5 minutes and others in 2+ days, chances are the ones getting responded to in 5 minutes are going to convert better – but is that because they are a good lead or because you caught them while they were hot?
+Fast response time is especially crucial for converting high-intent leads, as these leads have a significantly higher conversion rate.

-On the other side of things, chances are the leads that were responded to days later are not going to convert well – but is that because they are bad leads or because they forgot what your company name was by the time you reached out?
+On the other side, chances are the leads that were responded to days later will not convert well – but is that because they are bad leads or because they forgot what your company name was by the time you reached out?

 3. Cadence compliance